withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 Now that you have a fully functioning blog, let's add some interactivity to extend your site!

 <Goals>
-  - used client-side JavaScript in `<script>` tags to create a light/dark theme toggle and responsive mobile navigation header
+  - used client-side JavaScript in `<script>` tags to create a responsive mobile navigation header and a light/dark theme toggle
   - used the `astro add` command to add an official Astro integration
-  - created an interactive UI framework (Preact) component that fetches data from an external API
-  - rendered multiple Preact components on `index.astro`, controling each one's hydration method using a different `client:directive`
+  - included multiple different UI framework components on the same page, controling whether or not any JavaScript is sent to the browser using the `client:load` directive
 </Goals>

 Even though you have used some JavaScript in places to build your site, all of the content on your site is **static**.
 A reader can navigate your site through links, but othwerwise, there is nothing for them to interact with.
 And, no content will change or update until Netlify builds and deploys your site again.